How to Make PDF Secure: 6 Ways to Protect Them!

 6. Beware of FREE!

-We're not against free things (have you tried Reader Plus, ActivePDF's free PDF reader and editor?)
+We're not against free things.
 However, it's always a good policy to stay clear of low-grade PDF software or suspicious PDF software providers.

 If you do decide to go the free route, use your better judgment and of course, do your research.
 If you have the slightest doubt or feel you are opening yourself up to “scareware,” back away and seek out other affordable options, such as ActivePDF's family of PDF solutions.